 14. Next-gen formats for images

 WebP, JPEG2000, and similar formats are the new generation of storing and delivering digital images.
-They are a smaller size than previous generations.
+They are smaller in size than previous generations.
 By delivering images using next-gen formats you will speed up your Magento store.

 Google PageSpeed Insights is a universal tool that is oriented for generic platform reviews.
-Some performance improvements advised by this tool might not be easily achievable with the standard Magento set up.
+Some performance improvements advised by this tool might not be easily achievable with the standard Magento setup.
 The Performance Check Tool provides Magento specific performance recommendations, which are relatively easy to implement for the Magento platform.

 The Performance Check Tool score you receive for your website reflects how your website adheres to Magento best practices from a performance perspective.
 Any non-optimal scores come with recommendations, including suggestions on what should be optimized.